iriziotis/jess/README.md

 ### Licence

-This software is provided for free under the [MIT License](https://choosealicense.com/licenses/mit/).
-The Jess code was written by Jonathan Barker and is maintained by Ioannis Riziotis.
+The Jess code was written by Jonathan Barker ((c) 2002) and is now maintained and updated by Ioannis Riziotis [(e-mail)](mailto:ioannis.riziotis@crick.ac.uk).

-This software was developed at EMBL-EBI in the [Thornton Group](https://www.ebi.ac.uk/research/thornton/).
+This software was developed at EMBL-EBI in the [Thornton Group](https://www.ebi.ac.uk/research/thornton/) and is provided for free under an [MIT License](https://choosealicense.com/licenses/mit/)